Freightliner Logo

 White-Freightliner Logo 1951-1950s

 The White Corporation, America’s largest truck manufacturer, bought the company.
-The new owner gave Freightliner significant freedom in the development of models helping financially and with the implementation.
+The new owner gave Freightliner significant freedom in developing models, providing financial support and assistance with implementation.
 At the same time, he introduced their most successful solutions into his production.

 The cars developed in the commonwealth were called the White Freightliner, which was reflected in the logo.
-To accommodate another word, the top of the tablet was enlarged, and the letter sizes of the Freightliner were resized.
-In the center were the smallest elements, and at the edges – were the largest.
+To accommodate another word, the top of the tablet was enlarged, and the Freightliner letter sizes were resized.
+In the center were the smallest elements, and at the edges were the largest.

 Large letters along the edges seem to “hug” the central inscription, saying that the company works for the owner’s benefit and is grateful to him for his care.